-Customer Experience and User Experience is not same!
+Customer Experience and User Experience are not the same!

 Nowadays, UX (User experience) is an aspect that many designers focus to improve and they directly influence the UX.
-But, to obtain more comprehensive efficiency, they need to understand about CX (Customer experience).
+But, to obtain more comprehensive efficiency, they need to understand about CX (Customer Experience).
 You may have a question that why we should know about CX?
 Read this article to get the answer.
-It will explain for you how the good understanding of CX will make you better in UX designs.
+It will explain to you how a good understanding of CX will make you better in UX designs.

 What is User Experience?